 At the close of the unit, you may wish to conduct a “Unit Review.”
 While you are free to conduct reviews as you see fit, in Modeling Instruction, we recommend using an approach called “The Model so Far…”

-The modeling approach requires students to create models to predict and explain the behavior of matter.
-As more complex behaviors are observed, it stands to reason that changes in models must be made.
+The modeling approach requires students to develop and use conceptual models to predict and explain the behavior of matter.
+As more complex behaviors are observed, it stands to reason that models will need to be modified.

-At the end of every unit, as a means of preparing for the test, students may review and refine the model they used to explain events observed throughout the unit.
+At the end of each unit, as a means of preparing for the test, students should review the model they have constructed and refined throughout the unit.
 This can be done as a homework assignment that they discuss in small groups the next day.
-Small groups, then, can put their ideas about the model (i.e., what it is, how it has changed) on whiteboards presented during a board meeting.
-To keep them organized and to allow them to see the progression of the models used in the class, the handout "The Model so Far . . ." may be used.
-This handout should be given to students after the discussion of Unit 1's model and they should write a short paragraph (this may or may not be accompanied by sketches) detailing the characteristics of the model.
-Students should keep this handout and add to it as a means of reviewing for every unit.
+Each group can whiteboard their “model so far” (i.e., the key elements operations, relations and rules of the model, how the model is represented and the class can develop a consensus. model To keep them organized and to allow them to see the progression of the models used in the class, the handout "The Model so Far . . ." may be used.
+This handout can be given to students after the discussion of Unit 1's model and they should write a short paragraph detailing the characteristics of the model (this should be accompanied by representations of the model they used during the unit).
+Students should keep this handout and add to it at the end of every unit.

-For Unit 1 specifically, students should recognize that changes in systems usually involve changes in energy storage and transfer.
-Students can specify the different ways energy is stored and transferred, and should be able to identify and use the main representational tools developed (System Schemas, Energy Pie Charts, Energy Bar Charts).
-Their understanding of energy storage and transfer should not be complete, but we are starting a dialogue relating to three main Models that we will explore in physical science: Energy, Interactions, and Structure.
+For Unit 1 specifically, students should be able to define a system, represent the system at different states, recognize that changes in systems usually involve changes in energy storage and transfer.
+Students should be able to specify the different ways energy is stored and transferred, identify when energy is conserved (i.e. energy does not move across the system boundary during the event) and should be able to identify and use the main representational tools developed (System Schemas, State Diagrams, Energy Pie Charts, Energy Bar Charts).
+Their understanding of energy storage and transfer will not be complete, but we are developing a preliminary version of one of the three overarching Models that we will explore in physical science: Energy, Systems and Interactions, and Structure of Matter.

-18: Unit Test
+20: Unit Test